 You can find them only in Shipwrecks and Underwater Ruins, they will be inside chests that you will find inside those structures.
 This means that you will need to do some underwater exploration, so don’t forget to be prepared with some Water Breathing gear and be sure to know how to swim properly.

 If you’re having a hard time finding this kind of underwater structures, you can always try to feed a Dolphin with Raw Cod or Raw Salmon.
 Giving them food will improve their trust in you.
 If their trust is high enough, they will swim towards the closest Shipwreck or Ocean Ruin, and sometimes even a Buried Treasure chest.
-In the third case you won’t even need to use a Treasure Map.
+In the third case you won’t even need to use a Treasure Map (related topic: How to use the Fill Map Command in Minecraft).

 How to use a Treasure Map